tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

     } CertificateCompressionAlgorithms;
 ~~~

-There is no ServerHello extension that the server is required to echo back.
+The compress_certificate extension is a unidirectional indication; no
+corresponding response extension is needed.

 # Compressed Certificate Message